-The GPS for Student Success course is required for all Mid-State students and must be completed prior to obtaining 12 credits.
+The GPS for Student Success course is required for all Mid-State program students and is recommended to be completed before obtaining 12 credits.
 (Not counted in the total credit value for this program.)
+Some students are exempt from this requirement.
+Please see your program advisor for more information.

-108901021 credit Integrate necessary skills for student success by developing an academic plan, identifying interpersonal attributes for success, adopting efficient and effective learning strategies, and utilizing Mid-State resources, policies, and processes.
+10890102 .....1 credit Integrate necessary skills for student success by developing an academic plan, identifying interpersonal attributes for success, adopting efficient and effective learning strategies, and utilizing Mid-State resources, policies, and processes.
 This course must be completed prior to obtaining 12 credits and as a graduation requirement.